-Registration will open on Februari 8th.
-All 4 distances will have 100 places, filled on a first come, first served basis.
+Registration will open on Friday January 10 at 7pm.
+There will be 150 places for the 160km, and 100 places each for the 160km Walk, the 80km and the 80km Walk, filled on a first come, first served basis.
 There will be no wait list in operation, once the initial places are taken.

 Transferring your registration to another runner is possible till December 1st with an administration fee of 5€ (and under the assumption that Legends Trails doesn’t handle the financial transaction between runners).

 Registration will close on December 1st.
 No registrations will be accepted during the race weekend.

 - Hot meal during the 160km race

 - Post-race Pasta party

 - Showers and Toilets at the Start/Finish Location

 Race HQ and Finish will be at the ‘Roosenberg’, Maurits Noëstraat 15, 3050 Oud-Heverlee.